DrrrChatbots/drrr-botext/manuals/script-en.md

 if then else syntax is supported now, but there is no switch syntax.

-Note the if else is expression, and you need "then" keyword.
+Note the if else is expression, and "then" keyword is optional.
 You can omit the parentheses of if condition.

 ```javascript=
 if 1 then 2 else 3